What causes Female Infertility?

 Fluctuations in hormone levels can lead to:

-- Ovulation or lack of ovulation (egg release)
+• Ovulation or lack of ovulation (egg release)

-- Ovulation occurring earlier or later than expected
+• Ovulation occurring earlier or later than expected

-- Failure to produce eggs
+• Failure to produce eggs

 Problems in the fallopian tubes

-We use the term fallopian tube infertility when we refer to lesions or problems in the fallopian tubes, the part of the female reproductive system where fertilisation takes place.
-During ovulation, an egg is released from the ovary and travels to the fallopian tubes so that a sperm can reach and fertilise it.
-After fertilization, the resulting embryo travels through the fallopian tubes to the uterus, where implantation will take place.
-If both fallopian tubes are blocked, the woman is considered to have tubal infertility.
+During ovulation, an egg is released from the ovary and travels to the fallopian tubes, where a sperm can reach and fertilize it.
+After fertilization, the resulting embryo travels through the fallopian tubes to the uterus, where implantation will occur.

 Blockage in the fallopian tubes: is pregnancy still possible?

-Abnormalities related to the patency of the fallopian tubes can be caused by infections, endometriosis, salpingitis, fallopian tube malformations, surgery, etc. Hysterosalpingography (HSG) is a diagnostic test that allows us to evaluate the functionality of the uterine fallopian tubes.
+Hysterosalpingography (HSG) is a diagnostic test that allows us to evaluate the functionality of the fallopian tubes.

 Infertility due to the uterus

-There are two main causes behind female infertility due to uterine abnormalities: on the one hand, uterine malformations and, on the other hand, conditions related to the endometrium.
-The endometrium is the inner layer of the uterus where the implantation and attachment of the embryo takes place.
-Uterine abnormalities may be congenital, i.e. from birth, or they may occur later in life (polyps, myomas).
-It should also be borne in mind that endometriosis is a cause of infertility.
+It should also be taken into account that endometriosis is a cause of infertility.
 It is a condition caused by inflammation of the endometrial tissue, which grows outside the uterine cavity.
 Depending on the severity, it can be more or less harmful to a woman’s fertility.

 Other causes of infertility in women